-In addition, Mr. Kalyvas assists clients in developing "pay for performance" technology relationships that tie compensation to the achievement of meaningful and measurable business objectives.
+In addition, Jim assists clients in developing "pay for performance" technology relationships that tie compensation to the achievement of meaningful and measurable business objectives.
 These strategies have been successfully applied in outsourcing; ERPs; and clinical, financial, CRM, manufacturing, and other critical system transactions.

-Mr. Kalyvas’ other publications include those relating to software licensing and the negotiation of information systems.
+Jim's other publications include those relating to software licensing and the negotiation of information systems.
 He co-authored the publication Software Agreements Line By Line (Aspatore Books, 2004) and Negotiating Telecommunications Agreements Line By Line (Aspatore Books, 2005).
-Together with colleagues in his practice, Mr. Kalyvas co-authored the whitepaper "Cloud Computing: A Practical Framework For Managing Cloud Computing Risk."
+Together with colleagues in his practice, Jim co-authored the whitepaper "Cloud Computing: A Practical Framework For Managing Cloud Computing Risk."

-Mr. Kalyvas has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-He has been selected by his peers for inclusion in The Best Lawyers in America© in the area of privacy and data security law (2016 and 2017) and The Legal 500 recognized him for his technology work, specifically in the areas of outsourcing and transactions (2010 – 2016), and data protection and privacy (2015).
-In addition, Mr. Kalyvas was recognized in Chambers USA for his IT & outsourcing work (2012 – 2020).
+Jim has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the area of privacy and data security law (2016 - 2021) and The Legal 500 recognized him for his technology work, specifically in the areas of outsourcing and transactions (2010 – 2016), and data protection and privacy (2015).
+In addition, Jim was recognized in Chambers USA for his IT & outsourcing work (2012 – 2020).
 Further, the practice he leads has been recognized among the “World’s Best Outsourcing Advisers” by International Association of Outsourcing Professionals in three consecutive years between 2013 and 2015.

 A graduate of the University of Michigan Law School (J.D., 1981) and Oakland University (B.A., 1977), Jim was admitted to the California Bar in 1981.